gaehlerm/SoftwareEngineering/README.md

 Maybe you came up with a simple question: On what level should you refactor?
 Should you refactor only the small things, or should you dig down to the core of your software?

-Let me make a small example.
+Let me make another small example.
 You like cooking and you are going to build a house.
 You make sure in the kitchen is ample space for all your equipment.
-You are very pleased, yet dishes get dirty you still have to clean up the kitchen every day.
+You are very pleased.
+Yet dishes get dirty you still have to clean up the kitchen every day.
 Otherwise you’d be in no time left with a huge mess.
 This corresponds to the everyday refactoring of a software engineer.
 Make sure you remove code duplication, name all variables properly and clean up everything along the way you don’t like.

 Once in a while you buy an additional kitchen device and over time you start running out of space.
 You have to sort out all the old devices you don’t need anymore, and make use of your Tetris skills to fit everything back into the shelves.
 This is an intermediate refactoring.